 Support for regulatory agency requests and meetings

-The goal of Medical Affairs at CATO is to provide high quality medical oversight and advice to all phases of the drug development process, which includes ensuring patient safety, providing superior clinical expertise and meeting regulatory requirements.
+The goal of Medical Affairs at CATO is to provide high-quality medical oversight and advice to all phases of the drug development process, which includes ensuring patient safety, providing superior clinical expertise, and meeting regulatory requirements.

-CATO physicians have extensive experience in direct patient care, academic medicine, teaching and all phases of drug development
+CATO physicians have extensive experience in direct patient care, academic medicine, teaching, and all phases of drug development.

-Medical Affairs members have considerable experience in medial writing, grant writing, peer review publications, editorial process, journal editing, books, monographs and other publications
+Medical Affairs members have considerable experience in medial writing, grant writing, peer review publications, editorial process, journal editing, books, monographs and other publications.

-Medical Affairs members have clinical expertise that includes emergency medicine, internal medicine, oncology, otolaryngology, pathology and pediatrics with major subspecialties in cardiology, critical care, clinical pharmacology, genetics, infectious diseases, laboratory medicine, legal medicine, neonatology, pulmonary diseases and toxicology
+Medical Affairs members have clinical expertise that includes emergency medicine, internal medicine, oncology, otolaryngology, pathology, and pediatrics, with major subspecialties in cardiology, critical care, clinical pharmacology, genetics, infectious diseases, laboratory medicine, legal medicine, neonatology, pulmonary diseases, and toxicology.

-Medical Affairs members specialties include general pediatrics as well as pediatric critical care, genetics, neonatology and pulmonary diseases
+Medical Affairs members specialties include general pediatrics as well as pediatric critical care, genetics, neonatology, and pulmonary diseases.

-Our Pharmacovigilance division within Medical Affairs maintains global medical oversight operations and develops and implements custom safety processes, which routinely undergo quality improvement.
+CATO's Pharmacovigilance division within Medical Affairs maintains global medical oversight operations and develops and implements custom safety processes, which routinely undergo quality improvement.

-Pharmacovigilance provides all necessary support for safety data base construction and maintenance, adverse event reporting and other standard safety functions, including post-marketing safety and special interest in the design and implementation of electronic CRF and regulatory documents
+Pharmacovigilance provides all necessary support for safety data base construction and maintenance, adverse event reporting, and other standard safety functions, including postmarketing safety and special interest in the design and implementation of electronic CRF and regulatory documents

-Pharmacokinetics (PK) is a branch of pharmacology dedicated to the determination of the fate of drug substances administered to a living organism.
+Pharmacokinetics is a branch of pharmacology dedicated to the determination of the fate of drug substances administered to a living organism.
 PK describes the relationship between the processes of drug absorption, distribution, metabolism (biotransformation), and excretion (ADME), to the time course of therapeutic effects or any adverse effects of drugs.

 Nonclinical Development Plan